*This post may contain affiliate links. Please see my disclosure for more details!*

-- Melt your Lindt Chocolate carefully till smooth and leave to cool.
+- Melt your Lindt chocolate carefully until smooth and leave to cool.

-- Add the Icing sugar in a little at a time until fully incoporated, and then add in the melted and slightly cooled chocolate and beat again.
+- Add the icing sugar in a little at a time until fully incorporated, and then add in the melted and slightly cooled chocolate and beat again.

 - Sprinkle with sprinkles if you fancy, and drizzle with an extra bit of chocolate if you fancy, and enjoy!